zoekniskern/kniskern_bechdel/README.md

 I chose to create two graphs ultimately:
 (1) A Bar Graph
-This chart displayed the amount of movies, the amount that passed the blechdel test, and the budget of those movies by year.
+This chart displayed the amount of movies, the amount that passed the bechdel test, and the budget of those movies by year.
 By allowing the user to change which was displayed, and keeping the scales between movies and passing movies the same, it was obvious to the user the large disparity of movies that passed the test.
 A hoverable tooltip also showed the mathematical percentage of passing movies.
 By focusing on only lines and and length as marks and channels, the comparison is obvious to the user.
 A two-bar bar chart for each year may have been more successful.

 (2) A Scatter Plot
 This chart compared the budget of the film to the domestic earnings of the film.
 Using the color channel to distinguish between passing and failing movies allows the user to process the distribution of passing movies with a cursory glance.
 This is meant to invite the user to draw their own conclusion about the results of this comparison.